Liz McDonald: 2013–2020

 Liz returns to the street again in October 2013.
-It transpires that both Steve and Liz have bought back The Rovers from former landlady, Stella Price (Michelle Collins), owning 50% each.
+It transpires that both Steve and Liz have bought back The Rovers from the former landlady, Stella Price (Michelle Collins), owning 50% each.
 She reveals she has remained in Spain since she was last in Weatherfield where she owned a villa and a health spa business but sold the health spa to invest in the Rovers when she learnt it was once again up for sale.
 Liz is stunned when she walks into The Rovers and finds Kylie and Tina McIntyre (Michelle Keegan) sharing a catfight in front of the bar.
 Liz and Kylie's friend Eva Price (Catherine Tyldesley) attempt to step in, but Liz watches in horror as Kylie accidentally slaps Eva.
-After throwing both Kylie and Tina out of the pub, Liz discovers that Steve hasn't told his girlfriend Michelle Connor (Kym Marsh) that she was co-owner.
+After throwing both Kylie and Tina out of the pub, Liz discovers that Steve hasn't told his girlfriend Michelle Connor (Kym Marsh) that she is co-owner.
 She is further surprised to learn that Michelle is co-landlady.
 Following a confrontation with Steve, Michelle resumes her friendship with Liz.
 Liz begins dating Tony Stewart (Terence Maynard).
-Later on, Steve sees that Tony isn't the nice man he pretends to be and tries to warn Liz, but she is having none of it and continues her relationship with Tony.
-Steve is diagnosed with depression and him and Michelle break up, until she declares her love for after he feels guilty when he crashes a bus.
+Later on, Steve sees that Tony isn't the nice man he pretends to be and tries to warn Liz, but she refuses to believe her and continues her relationship with Tony.
+Steve is diagnosed with depression and him and Michelle break up, until she declares her love for him after he feels guilty when he crashes a bus.
 Michelle and Steve get engaged and they sell their share of the pub to an unknown company named Travis Limited.
-On Steve and Michelle's wedding day, however, Tracy Barlow (now portrayed by Kate Ford) tells her that her and Tony have been embarking on an affair and Travis Limited is actually Tony in a bid for them both to own the pub.
-Tony told Liz to sell the pub to move to Spain, but was actually going to make her sell her share as well to Travis Limited.
-Carla Connor (Alison King) decides go instead wrecking Tracy and Tony's plans causing Tracy to plot revenge against Carla.
+On Steve and Michelle's wedding day, however, Tracy (now portrayed by Kate Ford) tells her that she and Tony have been embarking on an affair and Travis Limited is actually Tony in a bid for them both to own the pub.
+Tony told Liz to sell the pub to move to Spain, but he was actually going to make her also sell her share to Travis Limited.
+Carla Connor (Alison King) decides to go instead, wrecking Tracy and Tony's plans and causing Tracy to plot revenge against Carla.
 In July 2015 Liz is saddened when she discovers that her best friend Deirdre died whilst staying with her friend Bev Unwin (Susie Blake).

-In 2017, Steve had to sell his share of the Rovers as part of his divorce to Michelle so Liz decided to also sell her share and leave her pub.
-Off-screen in 2020, Liz decided to leave Weatherfield to live with Andy in Spain.
+In 2017, Steve has to sell his share of the Rovers as part of his divorce to Michelle, so Liz decides to also sell her share and leave her pub.
+Off-screen in 2020, Liz decides to leave Weatherfield to live with Andy in Spain.